-Head for Castelltercol to discover the house where Enric Prat de la Riba, one of the greatest 20th century Catalan politicians, lived.
-Prat de la Riba was the creator and first president of the Mancomunitat (Commonwealth), and whether you agree with his politics or not, the house is worth a visit because it retains the decor and atmosphere of an early 20th century town house.
-We particularly like the bedroom, with its 19th century furniture, and the atmosphere of the office, which was transferred here from Barcelona.
+Head for Castelltercol to discover the house where Enric Prat de la Riba, one of the greatest 20th-century Catalan politicians, lived.
+Prat de la Riba was the creator and first president of the Mancomunitat (Commonwealth), and whether you agree with his politics or not, the house is worth a visit because it retains the decor and atmosphere of an early-20th-century townhouse.
+We particularly like the bedroom, with its 19th-century furniture, and the ambience of the office, which was transferred here from Barcelona.

 |Venue name:||Casa Museu Prat de la Riba||Contact:|

 |Opening hours:||Mon-Wed closed; Thu-Sat 10am-1.30pm, 3pm-5.30pm; Sun, holidays 10am-3pm|

 |Price:||General admission: €2.
 Reduced: €1.50.
 Free for friends of the museum, disabled, unemployed, under-7s and over-65s, families with more than three children.|